5 tips to boost your creativity

 What Sir Ken Robinson has to say about schools killing creativity on TED.

 This blog was first published over at Lucidity.
 If you are interested in developing your creative thinking skills join the Lucidity Network.
-We’ll be recruiting new members soon.
-Places are limited so if you’re interested in finding out more join the waiting list and you’ll be the first to know when membership is open.
-Join the Lucidity Network waiting list here.
+The Lucidity Network is open for new members a few times a year.
+To find out more and how to join check out this link.
 Don’t tell your friends though.